TrinaNix4/MySpace-homework/README.md

 ```
 ## main features on backend
-we to protect routes on the backend before_action :authenticate_user!
+way to protect routes on the backend before_action :authenticate_user1
+- if auth is successful then we have
+current user

-way to get 'logged in user' on the backend current_user
+way to get logged-in-'user' on the backend current_user

 # starter page setup